MiguelVeganzones/NeuralGenE/README.md

 Project in the making.\
 This project is composed of:
 - A genric neuroevolution framework.
-- A compatible dense nerual network library that implements fixed structure agents.
+- A compatible dense nerual network library that implements fixed structure, direct encoded agents.
 - Demos - // TODO